wtkamphuis/Workshop-EatSleepCodeRepeat/README.md

 * Open the solution in Visual Studio (The solution should compile without errors)

 ## Lab 1: Configuring a CI pipeline

 * Go to the website of [AppVeyor](https://appveyor.com) and log in with your GitHub account.
 * Add the Workshop-EatSleepCodeRepeat project.
 * The project should start building without any further configuration --> The build will fail due to a failing unit test.

-* Go to Visual Studio and implement the missing functionality in the Calculator class and make the unit test pass.
+* Go to Visual Studio and create a new branch (example: fix multiply unit test)
+* Implement the missing functionality in the Calculator class and make the unit test pass.
 * Commit your local changes (git add *, git commit -m "your comment here").
-* Push the changes to your Github repository (git push).
+* Push the changes to your Github repository (git push, or Publish the branch in Visual Studio).
+* Open a Pull Request in GitHub or create Pull Request in Visual Studio.

-* The AppVeyor CI should queue a build for the new commit that now succeeds.
+* The AppVeyor CI should queue a build for the new Pull Request that now succeeds.
+* Merge the Pull Request if the build passes.
 * Optional: Add the Appveyor Badge to this README.MD file.
+* Optional: Protect the master branch to ensure that failing builds can not be merged to master.

 ## Lab 2: Use BetterCodeHub to find refactoring candidates
 * Go to [BetterCodeHub.com](https://bettercodehub.com) and log in with your GitHub account.